Nemikolh/oil-rs/docs/languages_reference/tag_list.md

  - `value` represent the editable content of the input.
 This **has** to be a data binding.
 If not, then the tag will be ignored and a warning will be emited.
  - `key` represent the KeyCode that will trigger the user event `UserEvent::Submit`.
     By default, this is the enter key.
-A data binding is valid here.
+A data binding can be used here.

 #### progress-bar